pinterest/querybook/docs_website/docs/integrations/add_dag_exporter.md

 sidebar_label: DAG Exporter
 ---

+## Disclaimer

+The current version is experimental and there may be breaking changes in the future.

 ## What is a dag exporter?

 DAG exporter is a way to create a workflow from Query Cells in a Datadoc.

 ## Implementation

+Due to the many ways a workflow app may be configured, it is unlikely that a dag exporter would be added to the open source repo.
+Please use the plugin to use this feature.
 To keep the process standardized, please create a dag exporter under <project_root>/querybook/server/lib/export/dag_exporters.
 All dag exporters must inherit from BaseDAGExporter that lives in <project_root>/querybook/server/lib/export/base_dag_exporter.py.

 Here are some fields of exporter that you must configure in the setup process: